Shibin506/Sentiment-Analysis-on-Yelp-Reviews/README.md

 ☁️ Cloud Upload: Uploads results to AWS S3 using boto3

-📊 Dashboard Ready: Output is dashboard-compatible for tools like Streamlit, Power BI, or AWS QuickSight
+📊 Dashboard Ready: Output is dashboard-compatible for tools like Streamlit

 **System Architecture**